catppuccin/userstyles/docs/tips-and-tricks.md

 When taking screenshots of your userstyle, you may want to hide sensitive information such as your username, email, or any other personal information.

-To do this we use the [flow circular font](https://fonts.google.com/specimen/Flow+Circular).
+To do this we use the [Flow Circular font](https://fonts.google.com/specimen/Flow+Circular).

 We achieve this by placing the following snippet at the top of your userstyle, this will change the fonts to use flow circular.